 The process of symbiosis or symbiotic relationship in plants is when two plants live together in close harmony.
 Some organisms live together and share nutrients, shelter, water, and food, and this kind of mutually dependent living is called symbiosis.
 Plants that participate in symbiosis are called symbiotic plants.
-One of the best symbiotic plants examples is lichen in which algae and fungi live together.
+One such example of a symbiotic plant is lichen in which algae and fungi live together.

 The word “symbiosis” comes from the Greek language for “living” and “with” describing a relationship between two organisms or species that benefit from each other.
 There are 4 types of symbiosis,